SaturnTsen/saturntsen.github.io/docs/notes/UM-CV/UM-CV 17 3D Vision.md

 ### Depth map

 Depth map assigns a depth value to each pixel in the image.
 RGB-D image.
-  - Cannot caputure occluded regions.
+  - Cannot capture occluded regions.
 Data can be recorded directly for some types of 3D sensors.
   - Task: Predicting Depth Maps
   - Problem: Scale/Depth Ambiguity